 Forget Dan Brown, the Da Vinci Code and the Priory of Sion nonsense, all believers – man, woman and child – are the “bride of Christ,” as He is the husband or head of the church.

 From the first two verses of the Book of Ruth, it spoke personally and directly to me.
 “They were Ephrathites from Bethlehem, Judah.”
 I live right next door to Ephrata, PA and my son’s family, one of whose sons is named Judah, live near Bethlehem, PA.

-Like Naomi I felt bitter and empty in my life.
+Like Naomi I felt bitter and empty in my life before I knew Christ.
 But like Ruth, a gentile not of Jewish descent, I found redemption after meeting and marrying my Jewish husband, Greg.
 His family, German Jews, narrowly escaped Nazi Germany in August 1939.

 While not a believer in Jesus, the Messiah, when we first met, Greg had a firm and abiding belief in a personal and faithful father God.
-However, at the time of our meeting, he was already being called to Christ, being powerfully drawn to the portrait of Him in the film “Jesus of Nazareth.”
+However, at the time of our meeting, he was already being called to Christ after seeing the “Jesus of Nazareth” film.

 On the other hand, I was raised in mainline Protestant churches.
 I knew of Jesus, but I really didn’t know Jesus.
 My concept of God was one who set the universe in motion, then stepped aside and let it play itself out without getting involved in the mess we make of our lives.

 Greg showed me how wrong my belief in a distant God was.
 We were being drawn to see we have a loving, forgiving God who through Jesus pays for our sins.
 We both had many sins for which we needed forgiveness.